jser/realtime.jser.info/_posts/2020-08-19-ts-migrate-a-tool-for-migrating-to-typescript-at-scale-by-sergii-rudenko-airbnb-engineering-data-science-aug-2020-medium.md

 ---
 title: >-
   ts-migrate: A Tool for Migrating to TypeScript at Scale | by Sergii Rudenko |
-  Airbnb Engineering & Data Science | Aug, 2020 | Medium
+  Airbnb Engineering &amp; Data Science | Aug, 2020 | Medium
 author: azu
 layout: post
 itemUrl: >-